What is Neuroticism?

 Their neurotic traits – such as worrying about how others perceive them – make them successful in their career.

-Coupled with their ability to remain level-headed, they have an outstanding balance of traits to be a natural leader.
+Coupled with their ability to remain level-headed, they have an outstanding balance of traits that make them natural leaders.

 They try their best at everything, even if nothing is in it for them.